vertica/vertica-sqlalchemy-dialect/README.md

 [vertica-python](https://github.com/vertica/vertica-python) is needed to use the Vertica-SQLAlchemy-Dialect however, the connector does not need to be installed as the dialect installation takes care of it.

 Note: We recommend using the vertica-python connector.
-However, the dialect also allows connecting using [pyodbc] (https://pypi.org/project/pyodbc/)
+However, the dialect also allows connecting using [pyodbc](https://pypi.org/project/pyodbc/).
+More instructions are at the end of this README.

 ## Installing Vertica SQLAlchemy Dialect